 Is Chocolate Vegan? – Final Words

-Chocolate can be vegan, but it’s not always vegan.
-You should make sure the ingredients don’t list any animal ingredients, like dairy and honey in order for this treat to be vegan.
+To determine if a product is vegan, you should make sure the ingredients don’t list any animal ingredients, like dairy and honey.

 Some vegans may also avoid palm oil and unethically sourced chocolate, but of course, non vegans may look for similar things as well!

-While there are some vegan “milk” chocolates available, plant based milks, like oat milk are typically used in place of dairy in order to be vegan.
+While there are some vegan “milk” chocolates available, plant based milks, like oat milk, are typically used in place of dairy in order to be vegan.

-Guar Gum
+Is Guar Gum Vegan?